Samuel-Alexander/CrowdSale/README.md

 ![Screen Shot 2021-06-17 at 5 44 16 PM](https://user-images.githubusercontent.com/75221323/122481125-c2300080-cf93-11eb-9679-892028a87818.png)

-### Comments on contract components

-#### ERC20 NewCoin
-* Simply use a standard `ERC20Mintable` and `ERC20Detailed` contract, hardcoding `18` as the `decimals` parameter, and leaving the `initial_supply` parameter alone.

-#### NewCoinCrowdsale

-You will need to bootstrap the contract by inheriting the following OpenZeppelin contracts:

-* `Crowdsale`

-* `MintedCrowdsale`

-* `CappedCrowdsale`

-* `TimedCrowdsale`

-* `RefundablePostDeliveryCrowdsale`

-* You will need to provide parameters for all of the features of your crowdsale, such as the `name`, `symbol`, `wallet` for fundraising, `goal`, etc. Feel free to configure these parameters to your liking.

-* You can hardcode a `rate` of 1, to maintain parity with Ether units (1 TKN per Ether, or 1 TKNbit per wei).
-If you'd like to customize your crowdsale rate, follow the [Crowdsale Rate](https://docs.openzeppelin.com/contracts/2.x/crowdsales#crowdsale-rate) calculator on OpenZeppelin's documentation.
-Essentially, a token (TKN) can be divided into TKNbits just like Ether can be divided into wei.
-When using a `rate` of 1, just like 1000000000000000000 wei is equal to 1 Ether, 1000000000000000000 TKNbits is equal to 1 TKN.

-* Since `RefundablePostDeliveryCrowdsale` inherits the `RefundableCrowdsale` contract, which requires a `goal` parameter, you must call the `RefundableCrowdsale` constructor from your `PupperCoinCrowdsale` constructor as well as the others. `RefundablePostDeliveryCrowdsale` does not have its own constructor, so just use the `RefundableCrowdsale` constructor that it inherits.

-* If you forget to call the `RefundableCrowdsale` constructor, the `RefundablePostDeliveryCrowdsale` will fail since it relies on it (it inherits from `RefundableCrowdsale`), and does not have its own constructor.

-* When passing the `open` and `close` times, use `now` and `now + 24 weeks` to set the times properly from your `PupperCoinCrowdsaleDeployer` contract.

 ### Testing the Crowdsale

-Test the crowdsale by sending Ether to the crowdsale from a different account (**not** the same account that is raising funds), then once you confirm that the crowdsale works as expected, try to add the token to MyCrypto and test a transaction.
-You can test the time functionality by replacing `now` with `fakenow`, and creating a setter function to modify `fakenow` to whatever time you want to simulate.
+The crowdsale can be tested on the local networkl by sending Ether to the crowdsale from a different account (**not** the same account that is raising funds).
+Once it is confirmed that the crowdsale works as expected, the token may be added to MyCrypto for a test transaction.
+The time functionality may be tested by replacing `now` with `fakenow`, and creating a setter function to modify `fakenow` to whatever time you want to simulate.
 You can also set the `close` time to be `now + 5 minutes`, or whatever timeline you'd like to test for a shorter crowdsale.

 When sending Ether to the contract, make sure you hit your `goal` that you set, and `finalize` the sale using the `Crowdsale`'s `finalize` function.
 In order to finalize, `isOpen` must return false (`isOpen` comes from `TimedCrowdsale` which checks to see if the `close` time has passed yet).
 Since the `goal` is 300 Ether, you may need to send from multiple accounts.
 If you run out of prefunded accounts in Ganache, you can create a new workspace.